StrappedGlint13/fridge-follower/README.md

 - login/logout
 - add a product to the fridge.
 A product has a name, amount and a price.
 - list your fridge products
-- modify / delete your products in the fridge
+- delete your products in the fridge
 - throw products to the waste
+- eat products form the fridge
-- track you food waste
+- track you food consumption
-- make a dish with the products from the fridge.
-This will update your contents of the fridge.
+- add dishes to the favorites
-- explore your own dish history or history of all fridge users.
+- explore your consumption among all MyFridge users.

 [Here](https://my-fridge-follower.herokuapp.com/) you can start tracking your fridge.
 Before making a new user, you are able to test the application  with following test IDs: